Please be advised that all dates are subject to change, so check back often for the latest information.

-The farmer's market is located in the parking lot behind Macy's at Cupertino Square Mall.
-Experience farm fresh fruit, vegetables, bread, seafood, pastries, popcorn, flowers and more!
+The farmer's market is located in the parking lot behind JC Penney at Vallco Shopping Mall.
+Experience farm fresh fruit, vegetables, bread, seafood, pastries, popcorn, flowers and more.

-The Big Bunny Fun Run brings members of the entire Cupertino community together to kick-off the start of Spring.
-The Parks and Recreation Department looks forward to seeing you and your family as the community takes a step forward for health and fitness.
-Same day registration begins at 8:00 am or you may pre-register on-line or at the Quinlan Community Center.
-For more information, please see the 2013 Big Bunny Fun Run schedule.
+The Big Bunny 5k brings members of the entire Cupertino community together to kick-off the start of Spring.
+The Recreation and Community Services Department looks forward to seeing you and your family as the community takes a step forward for health and fitness.
+Pre-registration is required on-line or at the Quinlan Community Center.
+For more information and to register, please go to: www.bigbunny5k.com.

 This annual event is held at Cupertino Civic Center, 10300 Torre Ave.
 For more information, please call the City of Cupertino Sustainability Division at 408.777.3200.